arunp77/Machine-Learning/README.md

 * Area between $( \mu - 2 \sigma )$ to $( \mu + 2 \sigma )$ = 95.45 %
 * Area between $( \mu - 3 \sigma )$ to $( \mu + 3 \sigma )$ = 99.73  %

-where $\mu =$ mean, $\sigma = $ standard deviation.
+where $\mu$ = mean, $\sigma$ = standard deviation.
 The total area bounded by the curve Y and X axis is 1.
-Hence the area under the curve between two ordinates X = a and X =b, where a< b, represents the probability that X lies between a and b.
+Hence the area under the curve between two ordinates X = a and X = b, where a < b, represents the probability that X lies between a and b.
 This probability is denoted by Pr{a < X < b }.

 | Statistics | Formula |
 |------------|---------|